How To Avoid Part B & D Late Enrollment Fees

 Everyone is eligible for the guaranteed issue rights during their initial enrollment period, even if they were denied before when they were on disability.

-Make sure to compare medicare plans and prices and review your Medicare plan every year.
+Make sure to review Medicare plans and prices yearly.